Learn all about Broadway Tower & Nuclear Bunker – experience great English heritage and Cotswolds’ highest castle near Broadway village.

 Though you can explore the Tower at any time of your visit, there are some absolutely amazing Cotswold Way Circular Walks – 12 of them, in fact (plus two friendship trails).

 The best walk for the Tower and surrounding area would be the Broadway and the Tower walk; an enchanting walk that will take you through Broadway’s high street, and up to Broadway Tower for its wondrous views.
+It really is one of the best walks near London!

 This Cotswold walk is just 4 miles and takes 3 hours (at most) to complete.
 It’s a walk of moderate difficulty, with a few steep sections, but nothing too hard.